 Pakistan, so geostrategically well situated to catalyse the downfall of the Soviet empire- the one thorn in the side of the Americans and the only obstacle to an all out USA dominated planet- was requested to become Ally Numero Uno.
 And we complied in the then considered most shrewd and cunning manner – through religiously radicalising, arming and mobilising an entire nation in a war that was to turn in on itself for decades after the USSR fell.
 By God, did we comply!
 And for very little in return.
 A statesman at the helm of affairs at the time (or even a half-way successful businessman like Donald Trump armed as he is with his career collage of bankruptcies), rather than a religiously devout military man, would have at least got us better trade deals to help shore up the economy once the dust of battle settled.
 But these are wishful conjectures…and the rest as they say, is history.

 Soviet Russia sputtered and fell and the USA couldn’t get out of the region fast enough, leaving two countries with populations in the area of 130 million (circa 1992) to clean up the mess.
 But radical religion has a way of festering, sometimes out of sight, and emerging multiplied, more virulent, more destructive and deadlier than before.
 And that has been the dubious Vestige of Alliance bestowed on the two countries, the “rewards” of which we are continuing to grimly reap.
 Kabul, once considered the Paris of the East, is now a wraith of its former self, and the country has been declared a failed state.
 Pakistan itself has been teetering on the edge of the abyss of Pariah States.
 It’s people have undergone decades of global dismissal at best and damnation at worst.
-As the fifth most populous country in the world and a nuclear power, it has fallen behind all its compatriots in almost every index of progress, prosperity and nationhood.
+Despite being the fifth most populous country in the world and a nuclear power, it has fallen behind all its compatriots on almost every index of progress, prosperity and nationhood.
 The war on terror in fact, has purportedly cost the Pakistani economy a total of almost USD 130 billion since 2001.

 Ironies and hypocrisies are rife as the countries in the West continue to strengthen themselves in nuclear armament while using every tactic in the book and outside of the realms of international law to bully the weaker/ developing nations into maintaining their globally vulnerable positions.
 The touted purpose: because these countries cannot be trusted with independent nuclear arms for they may wage globally destructive wars.
 The ironic truth: almost all the wars of the 20th century and the 2 decades of the 21st century have been initiated or aggressively intervened in by the USA, whether it was Vietnam, Afghanistan, Iraq, Libya, Syria; or Cuba, Panama, Kenya and Yemen.
 We, the developing nations, have sat on the sidelines, watched our economies bled dry, our social systems dragged into the Middle Ages and our international reputations ripped to tatters.
 The 20th century has indeed been a bloody epoch despite all the noble peace-promoting intentions of the victors of the 2 world wars.
 We as the human species have remained true to our baser instincts: power has tended to corrupt; and absolute power has corrupted absolutely.

 And now enter the new devil!
-The digital and mainstream American media which in the blink of an eye can school millions of viewers around the world onto any hypothesis, conspiracy theory and interpretation of facts…and fiction.
+The mainstream digital and broadcast American media which in the blink of an eye can school millions of viewers around the world onto any hypothesis, conspiracy theory and interpretation of facts…and fiction.
 For the Global Village such as it is, besides making the world that much smaller and more accessible for its citizens, also ensures that current affairs are copiously and constantly coloured only with the pens of the victors of the 20th century, the USA.

 The Avengers of the Digital Age then, are not the politicians nor the military Strongmen.
 They are the Media.
-And granted that on the digital Information Super Highway, it requires great ethical tenacity and character to claw through the putrefying onslaught of political bias, power and oneupmanship.
+And granted that on the Information Super Highway, it requires great ethical tenacity and character to claw through the putrefying onslaught of political bias, power and oneupmanship.
 But never have the stakes for the preservation and endurance of our collective ethics and morality been higher than at the present time.
-Now more than ever, this fraternity needs to people itself with the most spirited, courageous visionaries, opinion makers and informers who bring an unwavering moral predisposition/ force to the sacrosanct task of building a higher globally shared ethical instinct and awareness.
+Now more than ever, this fraternity needs to people itself with the most courageous visionaries, opinion makers and informers who bring an unwavering moral predisposition/ force to the sacrosanct task of building a higher globally shared ethical instinct and awareness.